ralph-groupscholar/groupscholar-roster-reconciler/README.md

 - The key column (default `email`) must be present in both files.
 - If a row has a missing key value, it is counted as invalid.
 - Use `--key-normalize lower|upper` to avoid case-only mismatches in keys.
+- Use `--value-normalize trim|collapse` to ignore whitespace-only changes.
 - Use `--ignore` to skip volatile fields (e.g., `last_login`) in the diff.

 ## Example Output (Summary)